fmalina/revisions-blocl/activism/theindustriesoffuture.md

 other information-age companies were started by people in their twenties—and started in the United States.

-Venture capitalists in Silicon Valley won’t hesitate to invest in twentysomethings.
+Venture capitalists in Silicon Valley won't hesitate to invest in twentysomethings.

 China’s biggest social media company was started by a graduate student in his